telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications.md

 1. Implement a Report Designer controller.
 Right-click on the `Controllers` folder and add a new item: Add > New item... > __Web API Controller Class__ item.
 Name it ReportDesignerController.
 This will be our Telerik Web Report Designer REST service in the project.

-1. Inherit the [ReportDesignerControllerBase](/reporting/api/Telerik.Reporting.Services.WebApi.ReportDesignerControllerBase) type and inject the required configuration settings in the constructor.
-Along with the ReportServiceConfiguration there is another configuration instance named ReportDesignerServiceConfiguration, which will initialize the definition storage.
+1. Inherit the [`ReportDesignerControllerBase`](/api/Telerik.Reporting.Services.WebApi.ReportDesignerControllerBase) type and inject the required configuration settings in the constructor.
+Along with the [`ReportServiceConfiguration`](/api/telerik.reporting.services.reportserviceconfiguration) there is another configuration instance named [`ReportDesignerServiceConfiguration`](/api/Telerik.WebReportDesigner.Services.ReportDesignerServiceConfiguration), which will initialize the definition storage.
 This is the class responsible for opening, saving, etc. the report definitions.
 This is how a basic implementation of the controller should look like:

 	````C#
 namespace CSharp.AspNetCoreDemo.Controllers